FrostMiser/FrostWolf/README.md

 ----------
 During the night, FrostWolves become extremely powerful and gain the following attributes:

-Jump Boost
+Jump Boost,
-Night Vision
+Night Vision,
-Speed
+Speed,
 10x damage increase

 Be aware, all this power comes with greatly increased hunger.
 At night FrostWolves will experience greatly increased hunger.